How to Improve the Customer Experience: CX Tips from Amazon’s Darren Krape

 “If you have a user test with 5 or 6 people and 3 of them struggle with it, it’s pretty clear evidence that that particular thing needs to be fixed,” said Darren.

-Narrow down what is or is not an issue in the customer journey.
+Narrow down what is or is not an issue.
+It's as important for Amazon as it for those building a B2B customer journey.

 There are many reasons people will choose one product over another.
 But if your potential customers are consistently going to the competition, it may be time to learn how to improve the customer experience by decreasing any friction in the buyer journey.